ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 3. How could change your interactive system to address this?

-I would try to improve accuracy
+I would try to improve accuracy by feeding more diversified data, e.g. different fruits and different angles of each fruit.

 4. Are there optimizations you can try to do on your sense-making algorithm.